Websoft9Archive/ansible-onlyoffice/docs/solution-documentserver.md

 # Document Server

-This section is offered for users who use the ONLYOFFICE Cmommunity Server deployment solution.
+This section is offered for users who use the ONLYOFFICE Document Server deployment solution.
 (Different from ONLYOFFICE)

 ## Components

 Include：Nginx, ONLYOFFICE Document Server on Docker, Docker

-Nginx is used to accept user access requests and forward them to the ONLYOFFICE Document Server on Docker.
+Nginx is used to accept user access requests and forward them to ONLYOFFICE Document Server on Docker.

 More details about components, refer to this section [*Components*](/stack-components.md).